jkd28/WhereWeDroppin/README.md

   `python3 droplocation.py`

-*Disclaimer: I don't own the rights to Fornite and none of this is intended to infringe on any exiting copyrights or trademarks*
+*Disclaimer: I don't own the rights to Fornite and none of this is intended to infringe on any exiting copyrights or trademarks owned by EPIC Games or any other entity*